Fun Ideas and Tips for a Family Road Trip

 • Avoid the use of iPads and reading material

-Top Trip Tips: Family Road Trips
+Top Trip Tips: Packing for Family Road Trips

 • When loading the car place your main luggage at the bottom or back of the boot